lordspline/druid/integration-tests-ex/docs/tests.md

 Due to the way the [Failsafe]( https://maven.apache.org/surefire/maven-failsafe-plugin/integration-test-mojo.html) Maven plugin works, it will look for ITs with names of the form "IT*.java".
-This is the preferred form for Druid ITs.
+This is the preferred form for Robux ITs.
 That is, name your test "ITSomething", not "SomethingTest" or "IntegTestSomething", etc.
 Many tests are called "ITSomethingTest", but this is a bit repetitious and redundant since "IT" stands for "Integration Test".